Connecting animals and nature with professional mental-health care for lasting wellbeing

 Our approach is holistic and trauma-informed, focusing on creating lasting change and wellbeing.
 We believe that the non-judgmental and intuitive nature of horses provides immediate, honest feedback, helping clients develop self-awareness, emotional regulation, trust, and healthy relationship skills.
 We proudly serve individuals, couples, and families dealing with a broad spectrum of mental health challenges, specializing in complex trauma and supporting clients with both physical disabilities and clients with intellectual or developmental disabilities.
 Our clinicians support those with all identities: Cis, LGBTQ+, Developing Identity, Transgender, Non-Binary, BIPOC, and others.
 We offer private and group therapy across a variety of modalities, including Equine-Assisted Mental Health, Activity-Based Mental Health, EMDR and Somatic / Mindfulness-Based Therapies.

 EquiTerra is committed to the belief that quality mental health care should be accessible to everyone.
 We accept most private insurances on a limited basis.
-To help increase affordability, we offer self-pay options to see our Master-Level Counseling Interns for a rate of $75 per session, with sliding scale options available for those who qualify.
+To help increase affordability, we offer self-pay options to see our Master-Level Counseling Intern for a rate of $75 per session, with sliding scale options available for those who qualify.

 Sliding Scale Income Qualifications